omaidf/wallet-tracker/README.md

   pnpm db:migrate
 ```

-10. Start the bot (note that you will have to setup an rpc provider in `src/providers/solana.ts`, you can change it to `SOLANA_NETWORK` if you dont have one)
+10. Now you have to setup an rpc provider in `src/providers/solana.ts`, you can change all NETWORKS to `SOLANA_NETWORK` if you dont have one

+11. Start the bot

 ```sh
   pnpm start